Suraj Pe Mangal Bhari: Critical response

 Kunal Guha of Mumbai Mirror rated 3/5 and wrote, "If you’re in the market for a feature film that doesn’t employ your brains too much but leaves you largely satisfied, this one won’t disappoint."
 Keyur Seta of Cinestaan rated 3/4 and wrote, "The love angle between Suraj and Tulshi, an important pillar of the story, turns out to be the only major weak link since the two fall in love in a jiffy.
 Of all the creative liberties taken here, this is one that you find most hard to accept.
 But with the negatives vastly outnumbered by the positives, the end result is an ideal Diwali entertainer.
 Go for it, but without forsaking safety."
-Times of india reporter Pallabi Dey Purkayastha rated 3.5/5 and wrote," Suraj Pe Mangal Bhaari’ is a witty satire – on the gori-kaali hangover, what qualifies as good or bad behaviour in today’s world and how little soothsayers know about marriages."
+Times of india reporter Pallabi Dey Purkayastha rated 3.5/5 and wrote," Suraj Pe Mangal Bhaari’ is a witty satire – on the gori-kaali hangover, what qualifies as good or bad behaviour in today's world and how little soothsayers know about marriages."
 Pradeep Kumar of The Hindu entertainment journalist wrote, "Perhaps, it is time that film industries in India woke up to the fact that COVID-19 has brought in the acceptance among audiences on the type of films that deserves to be watched on the big screen.
 The ones that bet on witty dialogues and entertainingly sketched scenes for success can very well stand the test of time even if they are viewed on a mobile screen."

 Nairita Mukherjee of India Today rated 3/5 and wrote, "Suraj Pe Mangal Bhari offers some genuine laughs and some equally genuine performances by a stellar cast."

 Shaheen Irani of DNA India entertainment editor rated 4/5 and said, "Go watch it in theatres and take your family along.
 You won't be disappointed.
 Also, wait for the credit scenes, for they will keep you longing for more."

-Anna MM Vetticad from First Post rated 2.5 and said, "Suraj Pe Mangal Bhari is funny – very funny – up to a point.
+Anna M. M. Vetticad from Firstpost rated 2.5 and said, "Suraj Pe Mangal Bhari is funny – very funny – up to a point.
 It is also intermittently political, inconsistent and not half as sharp as it set out to be."

 A critic for Bollywood Hungama rated 3/5 and says, "Suraj Pe Mangal Bhari is a decent entertainer and a clean family film that works because of its plot, the depiction of the mid-90s era and the performances."

 A critic for Zee News rated 3.5/5 and wrote, " Full to Dhamal, this movie will give feel good experience to audience.
 This is a gift for movie lovers."

 Khaleej Times entertainment news editor wrote, "If it’s laughs you are looking out for then Suraj Pe Mangal Bhari is bound to give you a rollicking time at the cinemas."